abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 ### Power Analysis in VTR of the Design
-- We do Power Analysis in VTR we have to use following commands.
+- Then I do Power Analysis in VTR and I used the following commands.
 [Reference for Power Analysis](docs.verilogtorouting.org/en/latest/vtr/power_estimation/#running-vtr-with-power-estimation)

 ```